Yves57/AspNetCoreExt-Qos/README.md

 ## VIP (Very Important Person) middleware

 Some administration requests can bypass the policies.
-A white list of special IP addresses can be set for that.
+A white list of special IP addresses can be set for that in a specific middleware.

 ## Policies in MVC